 We provided key support to Save the Confluence, a group of Navajo families that successfully defeated a proposed tramway that would have shuttled up to 10,000 tourists a day from the rim of the Grand Canyon to the confluence of the Colorado and Little Colorado rivers.

-We successfully transitioned Change Labs, a Native entrepreneurship business incubator born at the Grand Canyon Trust, into its own independent and self-sustaining 501(c)(3) nonprofit.
+We helped Change Labs, a Native entrepreneurship business incubator born at the Grand Canyon Trust, transition into an independent Native-led 501(c)(3) nonprofit.

 With partners, and over the course of four years, we supported the tribally led effort to restore Bears Ears and Grand Staircase Escalante national monuments.